 Partnering with Patients, Families and Caregivers

-A patient and family advisory council (PFAC) is an organization of current and former patients, family members and caregivers that works together to advance best practices at a hospital.
-Volunteer patients and families collaborate with hospital employees (clinical, administrative and support) to provide guidance on how to improve the patient and family experience.
+A patient and family advisory council (PFAC) is an organization of current and former patients, family members and caregivers that works together to advance best practices at a hospital or healthcare organization.
+Volunteer patients and families collaborate with employees (clinical, administrative and support) to provide guidance on how to improve the patient and family experience.

 Johns Hopkins Medicine has over 20 PFACs offered across our care centers.

-In light of the COVID-19 pandemic, PFAC meetings have switched to the virtual format.
+In light of the COVID-19 pandemic, PFAC meetings have switched to a virtual format via Zoom.

 Patient advisors are a diverse group of people who enjoy working with others and contributing ideas, while being able to hear and balance different perspectives with compassion and respect.